Hiya AI Phone

 Clear confirmations turned uncertainty into trust.

-Added an onboarding intro explaining how Incognito works and what protections it provides.
+Clear confirmations replaced uncertainty with trust.
+An onboarding intro explains how Incognito works and what protections it provides.

-When active, users now hear a verbal confirmation and see a visual pop-up that reaffirms privacy is enabled.
+When active, users hear a verbal confirmation and see a visual pop-up confirming privacy is enabled.

 INSIGHT 3